jroper/openshift-deployment-guide/src/main/paradox/includes/forming-a-cluster.md

     cluster {
         # after 60s of unsuccessul attempts to form a cluster,
-        # the actor system will be terminated
+        # the actor system will shut down
         shutdown-after-unsuccessful-join-seed-nodes = 60s
     }
     # exit jvm on actor system termination